jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 ```

-permanova function was also attempted yet becouse of results of beta dispersion the results were not included
+permanova function was also attempted yet becouse beta dispersion values results were not included

 ```
 # performing the Permanova - method detecting weather there is a relation between some value and group of other values